|

 translator of art books, working on my Rembrandt research and

+photography during the off-periods.
 My research strategy was to read whatever I could

 find in the Rembrandt literature that seemed remotely connected to my